OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 OpenVidu Call is production ready videconference app which OpenVidu includes in every deployment.
 There are two parts to explain in this tutorial:

-* **openvidu-call-backend**: A simple NodeJS backend which uses ExpressJS with the aim of requesting tokens to OpenVidu Server (using [openvidu-node-client](reference-docs/openvidu-node-client/)) and returning back to the frontend side.
+* **openvidu-call-backend**: A simple Node.js backend which uses ExpressJS with the aim of requesting tokens to OpenVidu Server (using [openvidu-node-client](reference-docs/openvidu-node-client/)) and returning back to the frontend side.
 See code [here](https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-call/openvidu-call-back).

     - `app.ts`: entrypoint of the server.
     - `config.ts`: file which contains the backend environmet variables.